 CD4 counts are sometimes done in conjunction with CD8 counts.
 CD8 cells are another type of lymphocyte called T-suppressor cell or cytotoxic T cell.
 CD8 cells identify and kill cells that have been infected with viruses or that have been affected by cancer.

-Evaluation of CD4 and CD8 cells may be used to help classify lymphomas.
+Evaluation of CD4 and CD8 cells and the CD4 to CD8 ratio profile may be used to help classify lymphomas.
 Typically, several markers on the surface of lymphocytes in addition to CD4 and CD8 are evaluated.
 The tests help determine whether the lymphoma is due to the proliferation of B lymphocytes or T lymphocytes and which specific type.
 This information is useful in determining appropriate therapy.

 These tests may also help diagnose DiGeorge syndrome, a rare congenital disorder characterized by, among other things, low levels of T cells in the blood.
 For more information on DiGeorge syndrome, visit the Mayo Clinic web site.